Montmartre History and Entertainment Culture

 What is Montmartre famous for?

 Montmartre is famous for its artistic heritage.
-It has a distinctive village atmosphere characterised by steep, winding, cobbled streets.
+It has a distinctive village atmosphere characterised by steep, winding, cobbled streets which makes it feel different from the rest of Paris.
 The white Sacré Coeur church crowns its highest point.
-The area in front of the church offers extensive views of Paris.
+The area in front of the church offers extensive views of the city.

 Visiting Montmartre is now often seen as one of the top ten things to do on the Paris tourist trail.
 The best way to see it is on foot.